zephyrproject-rtos/zephyr/doc/security/vulnerabilities.rst

 A remote adversary with the ability to send arbitrary CoAP packets to be parsed by Zephyr is able to cause a denial of service.

-This has been fixed in master for v2.3.
+This has been fixed in main for v2.3.

 - `CVE-2020-10063 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10063>`_

 - `Zephyr project bug tracker ZEPSEC-55
   <https://zephyrprojectsec.atlassian.net/browse/ZEPSEC-55>`_

-- `PR24435 fix in master for v2.3
+- `PR24435 fix in main for v2.3
   <https://github.com/zephyrproject-rtos/zephyr/pull/24435>`_

 - `PR24531 fix for branch from v2.2